Francis Mugliston: After cricket

 After leaving Cambridge, he studied law and was called as a barrister to the Inner Temple in 1911; instead of practising law, however, he joined the Sudan civil service, though he was soon invalided home after catching dysentery.
 He joined the Duke of Cornwall's Light Infantry in September 1914 and was severely wounded at Ypres the following year.
 Discharged from the army, he joined the Aliens branch of the Home Office and was deputy chief inspector of the Aliens department at the time of his death.
 He died 3 October 1932 in Mayfair, London.

+Rescue during World War I

-Francis Mugliston was indeed severely injured at Hooge (Ypres) on 27/28 June 1915.
-He was rescued by Private Jones (6 / DCLI), my Great Uncle.
-Under heavy rifle and shell fire Private Jones rescued two men who had been completely buried.
-He then proceeded to dress a severely wounded officer (Lieutenant Mugliston), carrying him (still under heavy fire) to a dressing station two miles away.
-For these acts of ‘conspicuous gallantry’ Private Jones was awarded the DCM - the first in Kitchener's New Army.
+Francis Mugliston was severely injured at Hooge (Ypres) on 27/28 June 1915.
+He was rescued by Private Jones (6 / DCLI).
+Under heavy rifle and shell fire Jones rescued two men who had been completely buried.
+He then proceeded to dress Mugliston, carrying him (still under heavy fire) to a dressing station two miles away.
+For these acts of "conspicuous gallantry" Private Jones was awarded the DCM – the first in Kitchener's New Army.
 A picture confirming this was published in the Daily Mirror.
 He was Gazetted on 6 September 1915.